ProfessionalLinuxUsersGroup/course-books/docs/contributing.md

 ???+ note "Local Testing"

     We ask that you test your changes locally before opening a pull request.
-    Our [devlopment page](./development.md) outlines how to test locally.
+    Our [development page](./development.md) outlines how to test locally.

 Now you'll be able to open a pull request.